rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes.md

 ## Compound indexes ##

-If you want to retrieve documents that match multiple fields, you cannot just create multiple single field indexes and chain `get_all` commands.
-You need to create a compound index for that.
+Use compound indexes to efficiently retrieve documents by multiple fields.

 ### Creation ###